 I start off with something short to test her.
 We’ve only got fifteen minutes or so.
 I find a way out of school we don’t normally go and tell her she has to go left, right at the road and then take the first left… then she has to find the park (which is at the end of the road she should be on).
 In the park I’ve hidden a toy in a pocket of trees she was in for the treasure hunt (challenge 348) a few weeks ago.
 I tell her she has to find those trees again.

-She’s off with purpose clearly enjoying herself.
+She heads off with purpose clearly enjoying herself.
 I walk a bit behind and help her with the roads.
 She has no problem finding the park (“I knew it was here”) and negotiates her way to the trees easily.
 By the time I’ve got there she’s found her prize.
-She’s enjoyed herself – and I have too.
-It feels like there’s a lot of potential.
-It’s got elements of a treasure hunt but required minimal set up time and it’s getting her navigation skills working.
+She’s really enjoyed herself – and I have too.
+It feels like there’s a lot of potential in this.
+It’s got elements of a treasure hunt but requires minimal set up time and it’s getting her navigation skills working.
 We both agree we’re going to do it again tomorrow.

 Tuesday 18 February.
 Cloudy.
 6°C